Shasta Speedway: Divisions

 Shasta Speedway currently holds events for super late models, legends, mini stocks, super modifieds, hornets, bombers, and monster trucks.

 History

 The track was constructed in the late 1940s as a 0.375 mi dirt track.
-In the early 1970s, the track was reconfigured into a 1/4 mile dirt track.
+In the early 1970s, the track was reconfigured into a 0.250 mi dirt track.
 In 1972, the track was paved into a 0.333 mi asphalt oval.
 In 2004, the track was reconfigured into the currently used 0.375 mi asphalt oval.

 The K&N West Series (now the ARCA Menards Series) debuted at the track in 1967 with Scotty Cain winning the first race.
 After 9 years of no activity, the track returned in 1976 and raced actively until 1985 before being dropped from the schedule.

 The track is owned by the Shasta District Fair & Event Center which mainly focuses on renting out the four primary event buildings for boating shows, weddings, vintage markets, art shows, and other city events.